-- 1. UNLATCH TRAVEL LOCK(S): After the unit has been leveled unlatch the travel lock(s) (molded black rubber latching mechanism) before operating the slide-out room. .
-IMPORTANT: THE LOCK(S) MUST BE UNLATCHED BEFORE EXTENDING THE SLIDE-OUT ROOM OR DAMAGE COULD BE CAUSED TO THE SLIDE-OUT ROOM, INTERIOR WALL OF THE CAMPER, THE SLIDE MECHANISM AND MOTOR. - 2.
-Check around the room for any obstructions such as open cabinet doors or loose items. - 3.
+- 1. Check around the room for any obstructions such as open cabinet doors or loose items. - 2.
 You are now ready to extend the slide out room.
 Locate the slide-out switch.
 Hold the switch in the "OUT" position until the room comes to a stop.
 Release the switch.